StanfordLegion/regent-lang.org/reference.md

 ### Equal

 Produces roughly equal subregions, one for each color in the supplied color space.
-The resulting partition is guarranteed to be disjoint.
+The resulting partition is guaranteed to be disjoint.

 {% highlight regent %}
 var p = partition(equal, r, color_space)